skx/implant/README.md

 ## Data Storage

-To save space the generated file embeds the data compressed via gzip, albeit encoded via `encoding/hex`.
+To save space the embeded file contents are compressed with `gzip`, albeit encoded via `encoding/hex`.

 Steve